Immortal-ibr/Immortal-ibr/README.md

 ## 🧑‍💼 About Me

-I am a cybersecurity enthusiast with a strong focus on **Digital Forensics and Incident Response (DFIR)** and **Malware Analysis**.
-I enjoy investigating incidents, uncovering artifacts, and dissecting malicious behavior.
+Dedicated dual-degree engineering student at Egypt University of Informatics and Purdue University, ranked among the top in Thanawya

-Active participant in **CTF competitions**, especially in DFIR and reverse engineering challenges.
-Always eager to learn, explore new tools, and solve real-world security problems.
+ Amma 2022.
+Passionate about cybersecurity with a focus on Digital Forensics, Incident Response (DFIR), and Malware Analysis.
+Active CTF participant in DFIR and reverse engineering challenges, with strong interests in programming, problem-solving, and continuous learning to tackle real-world security issues.

 ---